 - black pepper and sea salt

 Preheat the oven to 375°F. Cut the pears into slices, about 6 slices per pear, removing the cores and seeds.

-Whisk the apple cider, vinegar, lemon juice, maple syrup and 1 tablespoon of the olive oil in a bowl.
+Whisk the apple cider, vinegar, lemon juice, maple syrup, and 1 tablespoon of olive oil in a bowl.
 Gently toss the pear slices with the mixture.

 Arrange the coated pear slices, core side up, in a baking dish.
 Bake the pears, basting every 8-10 minutes with the basting mixture, until tender, about 40-50 minutes.
 Remove and let cool to warm or room temp.